Roman Catholic Church Allows Cremation

-Instead, the Church insists that the ashes of the faithful be laid to rest in a consecrated and sacred place such as a Roman Catholic cemetery, mausoleum, or other similar place.
+Instead, the Church insists that the ashes of the faithful be laid to rest in a consecrated and sacred place such as a Roman Catholic cemetery, mausoleum, or other similar places.

 In 2016 the Church made its requirements for disposition of remains clear.
 It stated, “The reservation of the ashes of the departed in a sacred place ensures that they are not excluded from the prayers and remembrance of their family or the Christian community.
 It prevents the faithful departed from being forgotten, or their remains from being shown a lack of respect, which eventuality is possible, most especially once the immediately subsequent generation has too passed away.”

 Cremation is an allowed practice under Roman Catholic doctrine so long as it is chosen for a legitimate reason and not as a form of religious denial.
-Key to acceptable cremation practice is the placement of the remains in a Roman Catholic cemetery, mausoleum or other consecrated place.
+The key to acceptable cremation practice is the placement of the remains in a Roman Catholic cemetery, mausoleum, or other consecrated place.

 © 2022 Sunshine Cremation Services LLC.
 ALL RIGHTS RESERVED.
 Privacy Notice.